We're making it easier for you to get to and from the Princes Freeway.

 If you live or work in the growing suburbs of Point Cook, Sanctuary Lakes or Featherbrook, these roads are important connectors for you to access the Princes Freeway, Williams Landing train station and Werribee town centre.

-This upgrade will make traffic and public transport flow better, so you can get to where you need to be sooner and safer.
+This upgrade makes traffic and public transport flow better, so you can get to where you need to be sooner and safer.

-On Dunnings Road and Palmers Road, between Princes Freeway and Point Cook Road, we’re:
+On Dunnings Road and Palmers Road, between Princes Freeway and Point Cook Road, we've:

-- adding an extra traffic lane in each direction as well as a dedicated bus lane in each direction from Wallace Avenue to Dunnings Road
+- added an extra traffic lane in each direction as well as a dedicated bus lane in each direction from Wallace Avenue to Dunnings Road

 Here are just some of the benefits: